Learn More

 Biomass will be sourced from local sawmill residues and/or from sustainable harvesting operations on local private woodlots.
 Once the amount of biomass required to heat the community has been determined, local supply options will be assessed in terms of cost and impacts on local forests and the forest sector.
 TorchLight will provide recommendations on biomass supply but it ultimately is up to the system owner (either the Town of New Glasgow or a community cooperative) as to where and how biomass will be sourced.
 The community can specify requirements (e.g. ecological management) that fuel suppliers must meet.

-Should the project move forward, a biomass tracking and monitoring system will be established to ensure transparency and that biomass is being sourced in a way that is supported by the community.
-The system owner (either the Town of New Glasgow or a community cooperative) can outline specific sustainability requirements and biomass characteristics that must be met by all suppliers.
+Should the project move forward, it is recommended that the system owner (e.g., either the Town of New Glasgow or a community cooperative) or the province outline specific sustainability requirements and biomass characteristics that must be met by all suppliers.
+A system to monitor and enforce the criteria should also be established.
+This could be a good role for existing forest owners co-operatives to play.

 Yes – even if Northern Pulp reopens, there is more than enough biomass available locally to meet the heat demand of New Glasgow.
-When fully constructed, New Glasgow’s biomass energy system would consume between 50,000 and 100,000 tonnes of biomass annually.
+When fully constructed, New Glasgow’s biomass energy system would consume between 100,000 and 200,000 tonnes of biomass annually, depending on whhether or not the biomass CHP plant produces electricity year round.
 To put this in perspective, Northern Pulp consumed more than 1 million tonnes of fibre annually.
 Even if the mill reopens, there is still an estimated 400,000 dry tonnes of biomass that would be available for a bioenergy project in Pictou County according to a previously published report here.
 Timber harvest in Nova Scotia has declined by about 50% since the early 2000s.

-Carbon accounting, especially when forests are involved, is complicated.
+Biomass is not carbon neutral, per se.
+The carbon emissions from bioenergy are not accounted for at the stack becasue they are already counted in the land use and land use change sector (LULUC) when the forest is harvested.
+Forest carbon fluctuates up and down and forest carbon accounting is complicated, is complicated.
 In short, as long as the forest resource is not depleted, emissions from biomass removals are balanced by forest growth across the landscape.
 If bioenergy enables more active forest management designed to restore Acadian forests, forest productivity, and therefore carbon uptake, may actually increase.
-The project will use carbon tracking and traceability, combined with monitoring of the fuel supply region, to ensure that there are no net GHG emissions on an annual basis.
+The project will use carbon tracking and traceability, combined with monitoring of the fuel supply region, to ensure that there are no net GHG emissions across the supply region on an annual basis.

 Yes, there will be an increase of truck traffic to fuel the biomass plant.
 An important part of the feasibility study will be determining the extent of this increase and working with the community to ensure delivery routes and timing cause as little disruption as possible to community members and businesses.